Treacle Jr.: Plot

 Aidan takes Tom to show him a drum kit he is saving for, having dreams of fame.
 Tom tells him to leave him alone, admitting he cannot cope with people, including his family.
 Depressed, Tom takes out the family photo, and finds a bank card, which he uses to withdraw cash.
 He goes back to Aidan's flat, apologizes, and asks to stay, offering £200.
-Aidan tells Linda has paid £100 (keeping the rest for his kit), and they celebrate.
+Aidan tells Linda Tom has paid £100 (keeping the rest for his kit), and they celebrate.
 However Aidan, drunk, tells Linda that he actually received £200 and is saving towards a drum kit.
 Linda also realizes that Tom is "Mr. Moneybags" and masturbates him.

 The next day, Aidan takes Tom to the Horniman Museum and they enjoy making music with the instruments for public use.
 Aidan later withdraws his savings, but is seen by a man, who may have been following him.
 As Aidan walks home, the man mugs him.
 Tom asks for a description and realizes the mugger was Linda's sexual partner.
 Linda returns home with many designer clothes.
 Linda, allergic to cats, finds the kitten hidden in the wardrobe and attacks Aidan.
 When Tom protests, Linda threatens hims with retaliation by her gangster friends.
 Tom then menaces her with a knife, grabbing her by the throat and demanding she confesses to stealing the money.
 Frightened, she has an asthma attack.
 Aidan grabs for her inhaler, but it falls under the fridge.
 With Linda falling into unconsciousness, they eventually recover it.
 Aidan kicks her out permanently and suffers her abuse.

 Aidan goes to the shop to see the drum kit, but finds it has been sold, which greatly upsets him.
 He returns home and finds Tom gone, making him more upset.
 Entering his bedroom, he finds the kit, which Tom has bought for him.
 The film ends with Aidan drumming and Tom walking to a train station and taking the train home.